 |Mid-August/Early September||Center for Global Education issues requests for proposals.

-Faculty develop proposals — consult with Tina Mangieri, Associate Dean & Director, Center for Global Education; meet with Heather Ward, Assistant Director of Accounting, Lane 221, for proposed budget approval; and discuss with department/program chairs.
-Consultation with faculty who led 2017 Off-Campus Short Term courses is recommended.
+Faculty develop proposals — consult with David Das, Center for Global Education; meet with staff in Accounting, Lane 221, for proposed budget approval; and discuss with department/program chairs.
+Consultation with faculty who led 2018 Off-Campus Short Term Courses is recommended.

 |October 1||Deadline for proposal submission to the Center for Global Education, for review by the Off-Campus Study Committee|

 |Before October 13||Faculty submit course for approval using the online course proposal system in Garnet Gateway (under the Course maintenance menu).|